Tokancz/Vamos-Playar/README.md

-Licences: - none
+** Licences: - none :3
-This web page is for my personal purposses only, pls dont sue me
+This web page is for my personal and educational purposses only, pls dont sue me

-i hate github ong
+Github im a good boy now, i swear

+todo: more profile stats, better song loading